 - Too prepare the fresh herbs including the spinach, wash well, and chop finely.
 A food processor makes light work of this, processing in batches with the pulse setting.
 Being very careful not to over process.

-- In a heavy based frying pan, heat the oil with the turmeric.
-Fry the diced lamb until brown and the juices are sealed.
+- In a heavy based large frying pan, heat the oil with the turmeric.
+Fry the diced lamb on a medium high heat until brown and the juices are sealed.

-- Add the prepared fresh herbs and the dried fenugreek leaves, and lightly fry.
+- Add the prepared fresh, finely chopped fresh herbs and the dried fenugreek leaves, and lightly fry.

-- Lightly crush the dried limes and add to the saucepan.
+- Lightly crush the dried Persian limes and add to the saucepan.

 - If using pre-soaked kidney beans add these now.